-Installing on Windows 7/8/8.1/10
+Installing on Windows 7/8.1/10/11

-The procedure to install the driver on a Windows 7/8/8.1/10 computer is given in this section.
+The procedure to install the driver on a Windows 7/8.1/10/11 computer is given in this section.

-- 1. Turn ON the power supply to the G9SP-series Controller and connect the USB port on the G9SP-series Controller to a USB port on the computer using a USB cable. - 2.
-Click Computer System Properties to start the Device Manager. - Right-click OMRON-PLC under Other Devices, and then select Update Driver Software.
+- Turn ON the power supply to the G9SP-series Controller and connect the USB port on the G9SP-series Controller to a USB port on the computer using a USB cable. - 2.
+Start up Device Manager in Windows. - Right-click OMRON-PLC under Other Devices, and then select Update Driver Software.